dxa/playbook/format_needs.md

 Although every data format is capable of representing any type of data, not all formats are well suited to information exchange.

 {:.sub_head}
-Here are some scenarios that show which characteristics are important, using our [detailed format comparison table](/format.html#a-very-detailed-comparison) guide.
+Here are some scenarios that show which characteristics are important, using our [detailed format comparison ](/format.html#a-very-detailed-comparison) guide.

 {% include guide_nav.html %}

 ## Disclaimer
 This is a very general overview.
 It will help you get started, but you should rely on your internal architects to help identify what your business and technical needs are.

+## Check the details

+We have written a [detailed format comparison](/format.html#a-very-detailed-comparison) guide.

+It has a very thorough comparison of common data formats.

+Be sure that the format you choose suits the types of needs you have.

 ## What we're comparing